SMS Notifications – Best Practices For Real-Time Routing Updates

 A consistent, clear sender identity helps prevent confusion and reduces the chance of your messages being flagged as spam.

-Keep SMS messages short, relevant, and focused on the customer’s delivery experience.
+Keep SMS messages short, relevant, and focused on the customer’s delivery or service experience.
 Only send notifications when they’re timely and helpful, ideally during key points in the last mile journey.

 • ETA: “Your order will arrive between 2:00 – 2:30 PM.”